tvillalbac/blog/pages/redirectors-fixer-plugin.md

 ## Use Redirectors Fixer Blueprint

-There's also a blueprint node included with the plugin for fixing redirectors that you can use in your editor blueprints.
+There's also a blueprint node called TVCRedirectorsFixer included with the plugin for fixing redirectors that you can use in your editor blueprints.
 You can find it by looking for "tvc" or "redirectors" in blueprint nodes creation search bar.

 <img class="img" src="https://tvillalbac.github.io/blog/assets/img/pages/RedirectorsFixerGuide/redirectors-fixer-blueprint-node.jpg" alt="TVC Redirectors Fixer blueprint node">